Maine developer accused of $50M fraud, using shell companies to scam investors

 Liberty and the others, the suit claims, used these funds to pay for expensive cars and chartered flights, credit card bills and legal settlements, a movie production, gas, groceries and even a dairy cow.

-Fifty-seven years old, Liberty grew up in Gray.
+Liberty, 57, grew up in Gray.
 He became a leading real estate developer in Portland during the 1980s and 1990s and built up an empire of affordable and senior housing around the state.
 His business eventually grew beyond Maine and Liberty is now a resident of Windermere, Florida.

 [How illegal campaign donations deepened the downfall of a Maine-made mogul]